sitraka-/decolonial-futures/speculation-as-material-practice.md

 <section data-background-image="assets/imgs/mdrs_.png" data-state=mdrs>
     <aside class="notes">
     - As these two environments overlap, they generate a dynamic space— a kind of “third space”—where new relationships, dynamics, and rituals emerge.
-One example could be the simple yet telling act of using your tongue, to move around a tissue to wipe condensation from the inside of a helmet.
+Like in this example where they're using their tongue, to move around a tissue to wipe condensation from the inside of their helmet.
   </aside>
 </section>